Nobody Told Me: Writing

 The lyrics reference the yellow idol in J. Milton Hayes' poem The Green Eye of the Yellow God.
 The first stanza of the poem runs: "There's a one-eyed yellow idol to the north of Kathmandu."

 Another line in the song is "There's UFOs over New York and I ain't too surprised".
-In the liner notes to his 1974 album Walls and Bridges, Lennon wrote: "On the 23rd August 1974 at 9 o'clock I saw a U.F.O. – J.L."
-May Pang, John's lover at the time, claimed that Lennon said "come back - take me!" upon seeing the unidentified flying object.
+In the liner notes to his 1974 album Walls and Bridges, Lennon wrote: "On the 23rd August 1974 at 9 o'clock I saw a U.F.O. – J.L.".
+May Pang, John's girlfriend at the time, described the event in her book Loving John, when both of them saw a "saucer-shaped object surrounded by blinking white lights gliding through the sky".

-The lines "Nobody told me there'd be days like these / Strange days indeed / Most peculiar, mama" are in contrast to the old adage "My mother told me there'd be days like this."
+The lines "Nobody told me there'd be days like these / Strange days indeed / Most peculiar, mama" are in contrast to the old adage "My mother told me there'd be days like this" (as in The Shirelles' song "Mama Said").

 Yoko Ono called the track "kind of a fun song."
 She told Uncut in 1998: "I think that especially around that time he felt that again, the world had lost its course, its direction.
 I really think that it's to do with, not confusion but starting to learn that life is always gonna be a mystery."

 Recording

 Recorded but left incomplete shortly before his death in 1980, the song was later completed by Lennon's widow Yoko Ono in 1983 and released as the first single from Lennon and Ono's album Milk and Honey in 1984.
-The song was later released in the UK in 1990 with "I'm Stepping Out" on the B-side.
+The song was later re-released in the UK in 1990 with "I'm Stepping Out" on the B-side.
 The song was originally written for Ringo Starr to include on his 1981 album, Stop and Smell the Roses, but due to Lennon's death, Starr decided not to record it.

 A promo video for "Nobody Told Me" was compiled in 2003 for the DVD Lennon Legend: The Very Best of John Lennon, featuring Lennon and Ono in archival footage from the early 1970s.
 The majority of the video's content was edited from newly transferred footage and out-takes from Lennon and Ono's 1972 film Imagine.
 Also featured in the music video are Phil Spector, George Harrison, Dick Cavett, Fred Astaire, Andy Warhol and Miles Davis.